Guide to the Collection

 The Staff maintains indexes to the Somerville Journal including a subject index for noteworthy topics and events and an obituary index.
 Researchers should check both the paper card files and the online index for all subjects prior to 1990.

-This file, arranged by subject, is a collection of newspaper clippings, magazine articles and ephemera about important Somerville events, institutions, and people.
+Arranged by subject, this file is a collection of newspaper clippings, magazine articles and ephemera about important Somerville events, institutions, and people.